This class serves as one of the three elective courses required to complete your certification.

 - Evaluate the overall status of any market using Bruce’s adaptation of the Bullish Percentage, an indicator based on P&F charts of the components of any index.

 Bruce Fraser, an industry-leading “Wyckoffian,” began teaching graduate-level courses at Golden Gate University (GGU) in 1987.
 Working closely with the late Dr. Henry (“Hank”) Pruden, he developed curriculum for and taught many courses in GGU’s Technical Market Analysis Graduate Certificate Program, including Technical Analysis of Securities, Strategy and Implementation, Business Cycle Analysis and the Wyckoff Method.
 For nearly three decades, he co-taught Wyckoff Method courses with Dr. Pruden, and has also used this approach to the markets as the foundation of his own trading for over 35 years.
-Bruce publishes a widely read blog at StockCharts.com, entitled “Wyckoff Power Charting” and co-hosts a popular, online weekly Wyckoff Market Discussion and co-authors the weekly Wyckoff Market Report newsletter with fellow Wyckoff expert, Roman Bogomazov.
+Bruce publishes a widely read blog at StockCharts.com, entitled “Wyckoff Power Charting”, co-hosts the popular, online weekly Wyckoff Market Discussion and co-authors the weekly Wyckoff Market Report newsletter with fellow Wyckoff expert, Roman Bogomazov.
 He will teach the upcoming special, Point-and-Figure from Stocks to Cryptos, with Alessio Rutigliano.
 Bruce has taught numerous special topic courses at Wyckoff Analytics including Point-and-Figure Charting Part 1, Part 2 and Part 3, Practices For Successful Trading, Conversations With Wyckoff Wizards and the Basic Charting Course.
 Bruce also presented at the Best of Wyckoff Online Conferences in 2017, 2018, 2019, 2020 and 2021.

 We will send the URL and password for the class webpage to the email address you used for the PayPal checkout.
 If you would like to use a different email address for class communications, notify us at [email protected].